kare22/UT_BIG_DATA_project/project3/README.md

 Solution:
 - In cell 6, Use gf.InDegrees to return the expected results for testing purposes.
 Indegrees returns a dataframe where each row contains an airport (by id) and its in-degree, which is the number of incoming flights.
 Meaning basically how many times it appeared as a destination.
 Compute the actual value by grouping the edges in dataframe by destination and counting all occurances.
 Compare with expected values.
 - In cell 7, Use gf.OutDegrees to return the expected out-degrees counts to view how many flights leave each airport.
 Then manually compute the out-degrees, by grouping airports on src location and counting all.
 I compare the expected results with manual results to review the accuracy.
-- In cell 8, we calculate the total degree for each airport.
-We first do outer join on in_degree and out_degree dataframes using airport id.
+- In cell 8, calculate the total degree for each airport.
+First do outer join on in_degree and out_degree dataframes using airport id.
 This means that airports appear only in one.
-Then we use coalesce function to replace any null values.
+Then use coalesce function to replace any null values.
 This is important for airports missing either in-degree or out-degree.
-Then we display each airports inDegree, outDegree and totalDegree.
+Then display each airports inDegree, outDegree and totalDegree.
-- In cell 9, we manually compute the number of triangles each airport is part of.
+- In cell 9, manually compute the number of triangles each airport is part of.
 A triangle is a closed loop of three airports where each pair is directly connected by flights.
-First, we build undirected edges to ensure direction doesn’t matter.
-Then we find all valid triangles using join operations.
-After that, we count how many times each airport appears in a triangle.
-Finally, we compare our results with the built-in triangleCount() from GraphFrames to verify if results match.
-This helps to identify which airports are most interconnected.
+First, build undirected edges to ensure direction doesn’t matter.
+Then find all valid triangles using join.
+After that, count how many times each airport appears in a triangle.
+Finally, compare results with the triangleCount() from GraphFrames to verify if results match.

 Analysis: